-Also keep an eye out for specially-organized evening winter forest treks offered January through March led by a nature guide.
+Also, keep an eye out for a specially organized evening winter forest treks offered January through March led by a nature guide.
 Cap St. Jacques didn't offer any in 2017 but that may change in 2018.

 Finally, by January and until April, Cap St. Jacques' sugar shack opens for business.
 Don't expect a full-blown traditional cabane à sucre meal, but do anticipate tasty soups, pancakes, maple taffy on snow, and hot beverages.
 Visitors typically park near the main entrance and then either ski their way to the sugar shack or for a small fee, hop on a tractor to get there.
 Call ahead of time to find out if and when tractor rides are available.

 - Location: 20099 Gouin West, corner of Chemin du Cap St. Jacques

 - Get There: Côte-Vertu Metro, Bus 64, Bus 68